basecamp/api/README.md

 Help us make it better
 ----------------------

-Please tell us how we can make the API better.
+Please tell us how we can make the APIs better.
 If you have a specific feature request or if you found a bug, please use GitHub issues.
 Fork these docs and send a pull request with improvements.

 To talk with us and other developers about the API, subscribe to the [37signals-api mailing list](http://groups.google.com/group/37signals-api).